GaoLabXDU/HiSV/README.md

 chr9    133550000       133950000       chr13   108350000       108950000
 ```
 ## Annotation of SV type
 The next step is type annotations for each structural variant.
 Here, GC content, mappability and the number of restriction sites files are required as inputs to obtain a normalized coverage profile.
+When the Hi-C experiment does not use restriction enzyme, the RE file does not need to be provide (--withoutRE).
 These files are provided in /HiSV_test_data/normData, and some files with the extension of .gz need to be decompressed.
 Users can use the ``gzip -dv *`` command to decompress files.
 ### Note
 This step only for intra-chromosomal SV events.
 ```
 usage: SV_type [-h] [--hic_file HIC_FILE] [--gc_file GC_FILE]
                [--map_file MAP_FILE] [--RE_file RE_FILE] [--binsize BINSIZE]
-               [--HiSV_result HISV_RESULT] [--name NAME]
+               [--withoutRE] [--HiSV_result HISV_RESULT] [--name NAME]

 Define the type of SV event recognized by each HiSV

 optional arguments:
-  -h, --help            show this help message and exit --hic_file HIC_FILE   Hi-C contact matrix file. (default: None) --gc_file GC_FILE     GC contene file of the reference genome. (default: None) --map_file MAP_FILE   Mappability file of the reference genome. (default: None) --RE_file RE_FILE     RE sites file of the reference genome. (default: None) --binsize BINSIZE     Bin size of final Hi-C contact matrix. (default:
+  -h, --help            show this help message and exit --hic_file HIC_FILE   Hi-C contact matrix file. (default: None) --gc_file GC_FILE     GC contene file of the reference genome. (default:
+                        None)
+  --map_file MAP_FILE   Mappability file of the reference genome. (default:
+                        None)
+  --RE_file RE_FILE     RE sites file of the reference genome. (default: None) --binsize BINSIZE     Bin size of final Hi-C contact matrix. (default:
                         50000)
+  --withoutRE
   --HiSV_result HISV_RESULT
                         Result file from HiSV (default: None) --name NAME           Sample name (default: None)